Ministry to the Poor

 In response to the growing need of food assistance, in 2022 St. Augustine's established a food pantry, "St. Augustine Community Cupboard".
 The Community Cupboard continues our long history of addressing the nutritional, social, and financial needs of those in our community with dignity and respect.
 Currently our Community Cupboard is open every Wednesday from 5 PM until 7 PM and every Saturday from 11 AM until 2 PM.

 In 2022, Catholic Charities began operating the hot meal portion of our ministry.
-Donations for the hot mela program should be made to Catholic Charities and sent directly to them.
+Donations for the hot meal program should be made to Catholic Charities and sent directly to them.
 St. Augustine Parish continues to serve the other needs listed above and relies solely on the generosity of others.

 Our ministry is a response to the human need.
 Our prayer is that with support and help of the larger community we will be able to serve needy people in accordance with our mission and as completely as possible.